 Sheffield Investment Properties for Sale

-The introduction of HS2 and the multiple regeneration projects means Sheffield's population is expected to grow by 15% by 2035.
+The introduction of HS2 and the multiple regeneration projects stemming from the Northern Powerhouse govenrment policy means Sheffield's population is expected to grow by 15% by 2035.
 For those considering Sheffield buy to let investments, this allows for good occupancy levels and capital growth as the increase puts pressure on Sheffield's property market.
+Kelham Island was named as the UK's best neighbourhood and St Paul's is popular with those looking to experience living in a lively area of Sheffield city centre.
+Read about the best places to live in Sheffield to learn more about each neighbourhood's character.

-Considering that Sheffield has over 50,000 students and a Russell Group University, there are several reason to continue invest in Sheffield student accommodation.
+Considering that Sheffield has over 50,000 students, a Russell Group University and Sheffield Hallam University, there are several reason to continue invest in Sheffield student accommodation.
 You may be comforted to read that Universities in Sheffield are ahead of their predicted recruitment numbers

 If you want to have an idea what it is like to live in the city, here are 5 interesting facts about Sheffield.

-Consider investing in Sheffield property if you are looking for a good value investment that has the scope for capital growth.
+Consider a Sheffield property investment if you are looking for a good value investment that has the scope for capital growth.

 Supply v Demand